If you are a green card hold in immigration court proceedings, you’ll want to know as much as possible to resolve your situation.

 The point is, you may qualify to apply for relief from deportation, and you should carefully review the possible forms of relief with an immigration attorney.
 Also of primary importance, make sure you never miss an immigration court hearing date.
 And take the steps needed to prepare for your court hearing well in advance.

-In conclusion, green card holders can be placed in deportation proceedings, for a variety of reasons, including crimes and fraud.
+In conclusion, green card holders in deportation proceedings may be in trouble, for a variety of reasons, including crimes and fraud.
 But the good news is, there are many ways to fight your deportation.
 Sometimes you can argue that you’ve been wrongly charged by the government.
 And sometimes you can apply for, and win, relief from deportation.
 The key is to be well-informed, and to get help from an immigration attorney as early as you can.